plantain-00/deploy-robot/README.md

 + when a pull/merge request is updated, update the created test application
 + when a pull/merge request is merged or closed, destroy the test application
 + the applications can be frontend or backend applications
-+ when some operators comment "robot, deploy this please." on a pull/merge request, the normal application will be updated
++ when someone comments "robot, deploy this please." on a pull/merge request, the normal application will be updated

 ## demo